kotct/dot/README.md

 - Make sure everything is well-thought-out and well-documented.
 - Have clear error messages handling most user fuckups.

+### Personal Configs

+To create a personal config, create a personal, public GitHub repo called `.emacs`.
+Emacs may prompt you to add a "personal config" on start.
+If your emacs is already up and running, and no longer prompts you as such, you can add your personal config by doing `M-x kotct/user-set-default-username`.
+Emacs will automatically grab your config from GitHub and load it.
+The clone that emacs uses is stored in a directory named after your GitHub username in `.emacs.d/lisp/user/users/`.

+To update the clone of your personal config, do
+`M-x kotct/user-update-config`.
+In addition, to switch to another user config, do `C-x C-z`.

 ### Structure

-Currently the rewrite is stored in the `new.emacs.d` directory.
-Symlink this to `~/.emacs.d` to use the config.

-Within the base `.emacs.d` directory, the only checked-in file is `init.el`.
+Within the base `.emacs.d` directory, the only checked-in emacs lisp file is `init.el`.
 This file contains any code that must be loaded before the elisp hubs and any code that manages loading, autoloading, or byte compilation.

 All other codes is organized into directories based on language.
 For instance, all emacs lisp code goes into the `lisp` directory, and ruby